Barcelona’s beach

 1. Homage to Barceloneta

-The block tower on Barceloneta beach is a popular meeting point for locals to meet their friends for a day at the beach.
-The tower, called L’Estel Ferit (‘the wounded star’), is a design by German Rebecca Horn and was erected here at the time of the Olympic Games.
-It is a tribute to the small shops that once stood on this part of the old fishing district of La Barceloneta, but had to clear out for the 1992 Olympics.
+The blocky tower on Barceloneta beach is a popular meeting point for locals before a day at the beach.
+Called L’Estel Ferit (“The Wounded Star”), this structure was designed by German artist Rebecca Horn and was installed during the Olympic Games.
+It pays tribute to the small shops that once stood in this part of the old fishing district of La Barceloneta, but were cleared out for the 1992 Olympics.

 2. Peix d’Or